svc333/overview/glossary/glossary.md

 An image that provides a base for another image.
 For example, Ubuntu Linux is the parent image of the IBM Liberty image.
 See also [base image](/docs/overview?topic=overview-glossary#x5366487), [image](/docs/overview?topic=overview-glossary#x2024928).

+### part of speech (POS)
+{: #x3271709}

+A grammatical category, such as noun or verb, based on the syntactic function of a lexical item.

 ### path
 {: #x2011343}